-- answer questions put by the assessor. - identify colleagues who can be approached for the collection of competency evidence where appropriate. - present evidence of credit for any off-job training related to this unit.
+- answer questions put by the assessor. - present evidence of credit for any off-job training related to this unit.

-Assessors must be satisfied that the candidate can competently and consistently perform all elements of the unit as specified by the criteria, including required knowledge.
+Assessor must be satisfied that the candidate can competently and consistently perform all elements of the unit as specified by the criteria, including required knowledge.

-Tasks involved will be completed within reasonable timeframes relating to typical workplace activities.
+All tasks involved must be completed within reasonable timeframes relating to typical workplace activities.

-This unit may be assessed on the job, off the job, or a combination of both.
-The competencies covered by this unit would be assessment environment should not disadvantage the candidate.
+This unit should be assessed on the job.
+The competencies covered by this unit would be demonstrated by an individual working alone or as part of a team.
+The assessment environment should not disadvantage the candidate.
+The individual would already be competent with the technical aspects of team activities.

 Three levels of performance denote level of competency required to perform a task.
-These levels do not relate to the NCTVET Qualifications Framework.
+These levels do not relate to the NCTVET Qualification Framework.
 They relate to the seven areas of generic competency that underpin effective workplace practices.